-We sell our products and services globally, through a combination of indirect and direct channels.
-Our direct channels include internal sales resources focused on selling in our largest accounts, our highly specialized solutions, and business transacted through our online Autodesk branded store.
-Our indirect channels primarily include value added resellers, direct market resellers, distributors, and other software developers.
-We have entered into transition agreements with certain of our distributors, including Tech Data, to provide transition distribution activities for a one-to-two-year period, with potential extensions.
-In connection with the transition agreements, Autodesk intends to increase its selling efforts with value-added resellers and agents.
-We recently introduced a new transaction model for our token-based Flex offering whereby customers will still receive ongoing support and services from value added resellers but will transact directly with Autodesk.
-This new transaction model will be expanded with our token-based Flex offering in North America, and certain countries in EMEA and APAC during fiscal 2024.
-See Part I, Item 1, "Financial Statements," Note 3, "Revenue Recognition" in the Notes to the Condensed Consolidated Financial Statements for further detail on the results of our indirect and direct channel sales for the three months ended April 30, 2023 and 2022.
+We sell our products and services globally, through a combination of direct and indirect channels.
+Our direct channels include, but are not limited to, internal sales resources focused on selling our highly specialized solutions in our largest accounts, Solution Providers focused on serving certain Flex and subscription customers through our new transaction model, and business transacted through our online Autodesk branded store.
+Our indirect channels primarily include value added distributors, value added resellers, direct market resellers, volume channel partners, and product-specific resellers.
+During fiscal 2023, we entered into transition agreements with certain of our distributors, including TD Synnex and Ingram Micro, to provide transition distribution activities for a one-to-two-year period, with potential extensions.
+In connection with the transition agreements, Autodesk has increased its selling efforts with value-added resellers and Solution Providers.
+We introduced a new transaction model for our token-based Flex offering in North America, and certain countries in EMEA, and APAC during fiscal 2023 and 2024.
+Most of our subscription offerings transitioned to the new transaction model in Australia during fiscal 2024 and in North America during our second fiscal quarter of fiscal 2025.
+In this new transaction model, Solution Providers provide a quote to customers but the actual transaction occurs directly between Autodesk and the customer.
+We intend to transition our indirect business to he new transaction model in our major markets globally in remaining fiscal 2025 and fiscal 2026, including in Western Europe in our third fiscal quarter of 2025.
+We expect the change in recognition of sales incentives to indirect channels from contra revenue to operating costs under the new transaction model to positively impact calculated revenue growth, while being broadly neutral to calculated operating profit and free cash flow dollars, and to result in a calculated negative impact to operating margin.
+See Part I,

 We anticipate that our channel mix will continue to change as we scale our business.
-With the continued growth of our online Autodesk branded store, and the transition to annual billings for multi-year contracts and our new token-based Flex model, we are expanding our transactions with value-added resellers and transacting directly with more end customers without substantial disruption to our revenue.
+With the continued growth of our online Autodesk branded store, the transition to annual billings for multi-year contracts and our new token-based Flex model, and the introduction of our new transaction model, we are transacting directly with more end customers, rather than through distributors, without substantial disruption to our revenue.
 We expect our indirect channel will continue to transact and support a considerable portion of our customers.
 We also expect our transition to annual billings for multi-year contracts to impact the timing of our billings and cash collections.
 We employ a variety of incentive programs and promotions to align our direct and indirect channels with our business strategies.